Leave of Absence and Deferment

 For current students who have attended USU a minimum of three weeks or more and plan to take time off from school, drop courses if applicable, and return in a future semester.
 Leave of Absence requests are submitted via the www.usu.edu/loa website.

-A student must apply for a leave of absence for a current semester no later than the last day of classes for that semester.
+A student must apply for a leave of absence for a current semester no later 60 % into the semester.

 For students that have received confirmation of USU admission but plan to postpone or defer their beginning semester to a future date.
 Students can defer their admission up to three times total, but some restrictions apply.
 Requests for deferment are submitted via the www.usu.edu/loa website.